Joel Martin Rubin: Political positions

 During his tenure at the U.S. State Department, Rubin worked to prevent Congress from passing a resolution of disapproval of the Iran Nuclear Deal with a veto-proof majority.

 During his 2016 congressional campaign, Rubin said he supported raising the federal minimum wage to $15 an hour, increasing infrastructure spending, and strengthening Social Security and Medicare by removing the cap on payroll taxes.
 He also spoke against the Trans-Pacific Partnership, citing concerns over protections for workers at home and abroad, and said he supported moving funding away from the U.S. Department of Defense and toward education.

 In October 2017, Rubin voted to approve a $50,000 grant to the Friends of the Capital Crescent Trail, a trail group that was suing to prevent the construction of the Purple Line, saying that the companies contracted to build the transit line were not following commitments to ease the impact to the town.
 The grant was rejected by the Chevy Chase Town Council by a 4–1 vote.

+Israel

 Rubin has criticized the use of the term "apartheid" towards Israel as antisemitic.
+In October 2023, amid the Gaza war, Rubin said he supported providing additional air missile defense systems for the Iron Dome, supporting humanitarian efforts in Palestine, and preventing escalation from Hezbollah and Iran.
 During his 2024 congressional campaign, he described himself as a "defender of Israel", but said he opposed the expansion of Israeli settlements in the West Bank as well as Israeli Prime Minister Benjamin Netanyahu's proposed judicial reforms.
-In October 2023, amid the Gaza war, Rubin said he supported providing additional air missile defense systems for the Iron Dome, supporting humanitarian efforts in Palestine, and preventing escalation from Hezbollah and Iran.
+He also argued during the campaign that "criticism of the concept of the State of Israel ... is antisemitic" and bemoaned the perceived increase in use of the word Zionist as "a pejorative, a cuss word."
+In 2026, Rubin wrote in The Free Press that the Democratic Party, via its perceived diminishing support for Israel, was "turning against the Jews" and "actively fueling antisemitism in" the United States.